metrorailings/OwlBlog/content/posts/week-12-circa-picks.md

 The Bengals were able to pull an upset over Pittsburgh earlier in the year on Heinz Field, mostly thanks to the efforts of Joe Mixon and their offensive line.
 It was a milestone victory too, a win against a Steeler defense many still saw as being one of the best in the league.

 Cincinnati has since improved slightly, better incorporating Tyler Boyd and JaMarr Chase into the fold of their offense.
-Pittsburgh seems to have improved marginally as well, although injuries will likely prevent them from demonstrating any of that improvement this week.
+Pittsburgh seems to have improved marginally as well, if last week is any indication.

 #### _Weather_